 Finalizing Your Program (September – April)

-Throughout the academic year, the faculty will work directly with the selected provider to fine tune program arrangements.
+Throughout the academic year, the faculty will work directly with the selected provider to fine-tune program arrangements.
 Any alterations made after the contract has been signed cannot impact the overall cost of the course.
-To ensure clear communication, the OSA simply asks that you copy the OSA Program Developer on all written correspondence with providers.
+To ensure clear communication, the OGE simply asks that you copy the Director of Global Education on all written correspondence with providers.
+The OGE will hold a mandatory pre-departure orientation for students and a separate mandatory pre-departure orientation for study abroad faculty, both in mid/late-April.

 As the faculty member teaching the course, you will receive payment of one and a half courses.
 Non-teaching faculty leaders receive one half of a course.